istio/istio.io/content/blog/2018/egress-mongo/index.md

     127.0.0.1 [23/Aug/2018:03:28:18 +0000] TCP [<your MongoDB host>]200 2590 1248 0.095
     {{< /text >}}

-#### Cleanup of HTTPS traffic configuration to arbitrary wildcarded domains
+#### Cleanup of MongoDB traffic configuration to arbitrary wildcarded domains

 1. Delete the configuration items for _*.com_: